 The hepatitis A virus is transmitted via the faecal-oral route by consumption of contaminated food such as raw shellfish, water or milk or close contact with an infected person/persons.

-There are certain groups of people who are at a higher risk from this infection as stated by Immune NZ, these include:
+Some groups of people who are at a higher risk from this infection.
+These groups include:

 Symptoms are usually seen in older children and adults from 15-50 days after infection.
 Young children may not have any symptoms.
-Symptoms can last for several weeks but no more than two months.
+Symptoms can last up to two months.

 There is no specific treatment for the Hepatitis A infection.
 Please see your GP for advice regarding what and when to take medication to relieve pain and fever.

-As the NZ Immunisation Advisory Centre advises, it is very rare to develop severe liver problems following being infected with Hepatitis A, but the risk of complications does increase the older person is and also higher in those with any pre-existing liver disease.
+It is very rare to develop severe liver problems following being infected with hepatitis A, but the risk of complications does increase the older person is and also higher in those with any pre-existing liver disease.

-Hand hygiene is the gold standard for preventing the spread of Hepatitis A. Using soap and water to wash your hands after using the toilet or changing nappies, before and after preparing food and before eating.
+Hand hygiene is the gold standard for preventing the spread of hepatitis A. Use soap and water to wash your hands after using the toilet or changing nappies, before and after preparing food and before eating.

-A vaccine is also available, but it is not funded, for people at risk of infection.
-CDC (The Centre of Disease and Control) advises the best way to prevent Hepatitis A is through vaccination with the Hepatitis A vaccine.
-To get the full benefit of the Hepatitis A vaccine, it is recommended that more than one vaccination is needed.
-For more information, please see your Family Doctor.
+A vaccine is available for people at risk of infection.
+It is not funded.
+To get the full benefit of this vaccine, it is recommended more than one vaccination is needed.
+For more information please see your family doctor.